TOWN OF CARY’S MLK, Jr. DREAMFEST 2018

 January 13-15, 2018

-Each year, we recognize and celebrate the life, work, and vision of Dr. Martin Luther King, Jr. Join us for the following programs which are free and open to the public.
+Each year, we recognize and celebrate the life, work, and vision of Dr. Martin Luther King, Jr. Join us for the following programs, which are free (unless otherwise noted) and open to the public.

-Learn the songs that animated the struggle for equality in this family-friendly sing along.
-And, enjoy hands–on arts & craft activities that illustrates this moment in history.
+Learn the songs that animated the struggle for equality in this family-friendly singalong.
+And enjoy hands–on arts & craft activities that illustrate this moment in history.
 Kids may be invited to showcase the songs at the evening cultural performance.

 Join us for the exciting world premier of Jazz Composer Harold Mims' We Shall Overcome, created especially for the 2018 MLK, Jr. DREAMFEST.
 The Triangle Jazz Band, led by jazz drummer Kobie Watkins, will perform this special composition, along with featured saxophone soloist Dr. Ron Carter.
 Also enjoy songs led by Songs of the Dream participants and other youth voices.

 This award-winning film provides an in-depth look at the prison system in the U.S. and its relationship to the nation's history of racial inequality.
-Following the film, enjoy featured guest NC State faculty member Dr. Thomas Easley, a recognized authority on mass incarceration.
+Following the film, enjoy a discussion with featured guest NC State faculty member Dr. Thomas Easley, a recognized authority on mass incarceration.